-The Oxygen-3 Wireless Gateway ships with its default configuration set to 'Automatic Pass-Through.'
+The Oxygen 3 Wireless Gateway ships with its default configuration set to 'Automatic Pass-Through.'

 After inserting a SIM (see Section 3.1), only one more step is required to obtain basic connectivity:

-- Click on the 'WWAN' link on the left side of the Oxygen-3 Wireless Gateways web interface. - Enter the APN as required by your carrier.
+- Click on the 'WWAN' link on the left side of the Oxygen 3 Wireless Gateways web interface. - Enter the APN as required by your carrier.

 WWAN Setup:

-Access Point Name (APN): (required)
+Access Point Name (APN): <enter apn="" here=""></enter>

 User Name:

-<enter APN here>